Emil-Domagala/Emil-Domagala/README.md

 # 💫 About Me:
 I’m a Full-Stack Developer skilled in JavaScript, TypeScript, Vue.js, React.js, Node.js and SQL.
-I specialize in building responsive user interfaces and enjoy solving complex challenges.<br><br>I’m Working On:<br>Building my portfolio and expanding my technical expertise.<br>Improving my coding skills with platforms like LeetCode and GreatFrontEnd.
+I specialize in building responsive user interfaces and enjoy solving complex challenges.<br><br>I’m Working On:<br>Building my portfolio and expanding my technical expertise.<br>Currently I'm focused on learning Java and microservices.<br>Improving my coding skills with platforms like LeetCode and GreatFrontEnd.

 ## 🌐 Socials: